wesib/wesib/README.md

 ```

 However, the component state update notification is no-op by default.
 To enable state tracking changes
 a `StateSupport` feature must be enabled.
-Then a `StateTracker` instance will be available in component context.
+Then a `ComponentState` instance will be available in component context.
-The state tracker allows to subscribe for component state updates.
+The component state allows to track the component state updates.

 Shadow DOM